"by Laura Anderson, North Shore News Sunday, August 30, 2015

 lived since 1972.

-"Suzanne recorded the story of the robins and their offspring in their twiggy home in series of photographs.
+"Suzanne recorded the story of the robins and their offspring in their twiggy home in a series of photographs.
 It’s what she does.Her

 2000 with Y2K.